- Martyn Wilby

 Swimming & Diving Coaches

-Martyn Wilby enters his ninth season as an associate head coach and 18th as a member of the Gators’ coaching staff in 2014-15.
+Martyn Wilby enters his 10thseason as an associate head coach and 19th as a member of the Gators’ coaching staff in 2015-16.

 “Martyn is an internationally-known coach whose success on the deck speaks for itself,” Florida head coach Gregg Troy said.
 “Europe has a vast swimming community, and he has one of the strongest reputations in that area of the world.
 His move to associate head coach has been a tremendous asset because of the increased level of contact that he has had with our student-athletes.
 His work ethic and passion for swimming are contagious both on and off the deck.”

 The Darlington, England, native completed a stellar four-year collegiate swimming career at the University of Kentucky, where he lettered from 1982-86.
 While swimming for the Wildcats, he was also a member of the British National Team.

 Wilby’s arrival at Florida in 1998 marked a reunion with head coach Gregg Troy, after having previously coached under him for seven years at The Bolles School in Jacksonville.

 This past season in 2015, Wilby helped lead the Gator women to a ninth-place finish at the NCAA Championships and a third-place mark at the SEC Championships.
 UF has now finished in the top-10 at the NCAA Championships in 15 consecutive seasons.
 In addition, Florida had six student-athletes earn 15 All-America accolades at the 2015 NCAA Championships.